coital/coital/README.md

   * Cats (my cat, not yours).

 * Current Projects
-  * Oxygen, a project used to monitor processes and certain features for game hackers.
+  * Oxygen, a project used to monitor processes with certain features for game hackers.
   * Oxygen T6ZM, an internal cheat for Call of Duty: Black Ops II.
   * [Secrets](https://github.com/coital/secrets), malware developed in C++ designed to steal information from the victim.
   * A couple of projects designed to be fully undetectable from antimalware engines.